echanj/DAFED/README.md

 # DAFED

+Author: Eric J. Chan

+Date(repo created):  2/3/2023
+Date(began coding): ~ 15/5/2018

+Description:

- Cute benchmark implementations of the driven adiabatic free energy dynamics (AFED) and just adiabatic free energy dynamics (AFED) on 2D- double well potential using a Langevin thermostat.
+ note- you need a python 2.7 environment to run these Cute benchmark implementations of the driven adiabatic free energy dynamics (AFED) and just adiabatic free energy dynamics (AFED) on 2D- double well potential using a Langevin thermostat.